-- a) The Municipal Reserve designation does not permit any development except temporary uses approved by Council. - b) Municipal Reserve lands shall be redesignated by amendment to this Plan prior to being used for community expansion. - c) A conceptual road network is shown on some of the Municipal Reserve lands which considers connections with existing road network, future land uses, prevailing wind direction, solar orientation, drainage and topography.
-The concept may need to be changed according to community needs during the detailed subdivision design process. - d) Lands designated Municipal Reserve near the old power plant may be affected by significant environmental constraints to development, such as contaminated soils and poor drainage.
-All constraints shall be cleared of environmental constraints prior to the lands being redesignated for development.
+- a) The Municipal Reserve designation does not permit any development except temporary uses approved by Council. - b) Municipal Reserve lands shall be redesignated by amendment to this Plan prior to being used for community expansion. - c) A conceptual road network may be shown on some of the Municipal Reserve lands which considers connections with existing road network, future land uses, prevailing wind direction, solar orientation, drainage and topography.
+The concept may need to be changed according to community needs during the detailed subdivision design process.